 Harry Gold was an American laboratory chemist who was convicted of being a courier for a number of Soviet spies during the Manhattan Project, including Klaus Fuchs.

-Gold, the son of poor Russian Jewish immigrants, became involved in the Communist movement early on.
+Gold, the son of poor Russian Jewish immigrants who came to the United States in 1914, became involved in the Communist movement early on.
 In 1935, Thomas Black asked Gold to aid the Soviets with formulas from the Pennsylvania Sugar Company, where Gold happened to be working as a chemist.
 Gold began stealing industrial formulas.

 In 1940, Soviet Case Officer Semyon Semenov formally recruited Gold to become a Soviet agent.
 Gold was assigned the codename GUS and later, GOOSE.
 Eventually, he would work with Klaus Fuchs on stealing American atomic secrets and sending them to the Soviets.